 These fruit cookies are really the reason to hunt this one down.
 The Fresh Apple Cookies taste like breakfast in the mountains – a nutty mix of walnuts, apples, and dried fruit.
 (The original recipe calls for raisins, but I’ll usually use dried apricots or even dried apples) The raspberry meringue bars are elegant and fun, and endlessly adjustable to work with whatever jam you have on hand.

-There’s not anything that really needs fixing in the original recipe, but I can’t resist pairing blueberries with fresh basil.
-Blueberries accentuate the floral qualities in the basil, and the final product seems to fit the fresh-from-the-garden vibe of the original.
+In adapting this recipe I have to take credit for adding the basil – the original is a simple Lemon Blueberry Bar.
+There’s nothing really that needed fixing in the original, but I can’t resist pairing blueberries with fresh basil.
+There was a local donut shop a few years back that sold blueberry-basil donuts and I’ve been hooked ever since.
+Blueberries accentuate the floral qualities in the basil, and the final product seems to fit the garden fresh vibe of the original.
 I think Ms. Childress would approve.

 For the crust: